 advertisement

 The British Columbia native isn’t the first Canadian artist to speak out against AI-generated music.

-Last month, Winnipeg-based singer Leith Ross responded to a series of AI songs that were uploaded to her profile, saying: “f–k AI and AI music.”
+Last month, Winnipeg-based singer Leith Ross responded to a series of AI songs that were uploaded to their profile, saying: “f–k AI and AI music.”
 In March, a New Brunswick radio station accidentally played a francophone AI-generated song.
 Two months prior, Nova Scotia artist Ian James debunked an AI-generated album that was added to his Spotify profile.

+advertisement